The Path Inside: How the System Is Actually Built

 Money binds the participant to the system.
 The same rulebook lists monthly maaser and required payments among a participant’s obligations, including maintenance and food expenses.
 If there is a financial problem, the participant is directed to the social assistance department.

 In the online testimony on the same site, a former participant emphasized another side of the same attachment: he never lived in Israel and entered through internet lessons, but still reorganized sleep, meetings with friends, and the day around live broadcasts.
-This helps separate two source layers: the local Petah Tikva observation and the personal account of a person drawn in remotely.
+This helps separate two accounts: the local Petah Tikva observation and the personal account of a person drawn in remotely.

 Stage 7 - Sealing the information loop